petercz1/webcomponents_pubsub/README.md

 # web components demo with simple pubsub pattern

-No frameworks, just pure JavaScript ES6.
+[No frameworks](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24), just pure JavaScript ES6.

-It uses webcomponents and the pubsub pattern to allow each component to subscribe and/or publish to the datastore.
+It uses built-in ES6 webcomponents and the pubsub pattern to allow each component to subscribe and/or publish to the datastore.
+In 276 lines of pure Javascript.

 ![](demo.gif)